Catholic School Teachers Imparting Moral Values

 The first topic of discussion dealt with the aim of Catholic Schools in Thailand.
 According to the Catholic Church, Catholic Schools are responsible for the human formation of youth.
 They are established to create for the school community a special atmosphere brought to life by the spirit of freedom and charity.
 Furthermore, they are set up to assist youth to become aware of the news of faith in salvation and to help it lead an exemplary life of moral virtues.
 By doing this, youth will become an agent of change for the betterment of society.

 Duties of a Catholic School

 Next, the seminar topic of discussion moved to the duties of a Catholic School.
 Father Charan pointed out that schools must first integrate the culture and faith of students, and second, integrate the students' faith and life.

 We can define culture as the moral values we want to transmit to youth.
 Knowledge is one of these values because knowledge is the truth.
 Faith is our belief in salvation by following the gospel or moral values of Jesus Christ.
 A synthesis of culture and faith can be reached by integrating all the different aspects of human knowledge taught in school subjects in the light of gospel or moral values.
 In the classroom, a teacher helps students understand, admit, and assimilate moral values.
-This is a process in the growth of faith.
+This is a process of the growth of faith.
 Knowledge is a value, but there are other values in the process of education, too, such as honesty, work, love, and respect.

 By integrating the students' faith and life experiences, youth will gradually grow in Christian or universal moral human virtues.
 In the integration of faith and life, students practice, accept, and witness values until they become virtues or human strengths in their lives.